Dununan/redux-express-example/README.md

 Application contains two pages.
 First is Customers List with implementation "Load More" button and Search bar.
 Second is Customer Detail.
-Front-end of this App is in ReactJS with Redux state managment and custom router.
+Front-end of this App is in ReactJS with Redux state managment and React router.
 Design is in Material Design pattern by Materialize framework.
 For communicate with API app use fetch.